firefly-iii/firefly-iii/readme.md

 * Clear views that should show you how you're doing.
 * Easy navigation through your records.
-* Lots of charts because we all love them.
+* Includes numerous charts to help visualize your financial data.

 Many more features are listed in the [documentation](https://docs.firefly-iii.org/explanation/firefly-iii/about/introduction/).